bchavez/Bogus/README.md

 	* `SecondaryAddress` - Get a secondary address like 'Apt.
 2' or 'Suite 321'.
 	* `County` - Get a county.
 	* `Country` - Get a country.
+	* `FullAddress` - Get a full address like Street, City, Country.
 	* `CountryCode` - Get a random country code.
 	* `State` - Get a state.
 	* `StateAbbr` - Get a state abbreviation.